lunarc/lunarc_docs/docs/guides/software_development/ddt_debugger.md

    ddt --connect mpirun program_g
 ```

 with the executable being named *program_g*.
+If you are using `mpi4py`, between `mpirun` and the name of your executable, you will need to insert ` python3 %allinea_python_debug% `.
 In case of the Intel MPI-library the code gets started using *srun*

 ```
    ddt --connect srun program_g
 ```

-Once your job starts running, you get a request to allow your job connecting to the DDT GUI
+Once your job starts running, you will get a request to allow your job connecting to the DDT GUI

 ![Reverse connect request](../../images/ddtReverseConnectRequest.png "reverse connect request")